aliraxa29/TheSku/README.md

 $ dotnet ef database update --project TheSku
 ```

-After that, just build the project to get executeables for the production ready.
+After that, just build the project to get executeables for the development.

 > **Note**
 > This application uses **MariaDB** or **MySql** as backend server.
 So be sure, you have installed one of them.